fabmax/physx-jni/README.md

 # Enter that directory
 cd physx-jni

-# Download submodule containing the PhysX code
-git submodule update --init

 # Generate Java/JNI code and build library
 ./gradlew build
 ```

 The above code doesn't compile the native libraries but relies on the pre-built libraries located in
 the platform subprojects.
-In order to build the native libs from source you need
+In order to build the native libs from source you need to clone the submodule containing
-python3, cmake and Visual Studio 2019 Community (on Windows) or clang (on Linux):
+the PhysX source code, and you need python3, cmake and Visual Studio 2019 Community (on Windows) or clang (on Linux):
 ```
+# Download submodule containing the PhysX source code
+git submodule update --init

 # Generate PhysX cmake project files
 ./gradlew generateNativeProject